tim-murphy/dr_feature_localisation/README.md

 explicitly tested, the scripts should work on Mac and Linux systems but the command line syntax may need to be changed.

-Please cite XXX.

 ## Data Preparation

-This project uses the data from the [DDR](https://github.com/nkicsl/DDR-dataset) dataset by Li and colleagues.
+This project uses the data from the [DDR](https://github.com/nkicsl/DDR-dataset) dataset by Li et al. (2019), the [RITE](https://medicine.uiowa.edu/eye/rite-dataset) dataset by Hu et al. (2013), and the [IOSTAR](https://www.idiap.ch/software/bob/docs/bob/bob.db.iostar/stable/) dataset by Zhang et al (2016).
 We need to do some preparation first before we can do any analysis.

-FIXME also RITE and IOSTAR

 ### DDR Dataset